grafana/mimir/pkg/scheduler/DESIGN.md

 Queries to the "slow" query component take 8 ticks to process while queries to the "fast" query component take 1 tick.
 The round-robin selection advances from fast to slow or vice versa with each dequeue.

-In 16 ticks each for 4 querier connections (totaling 64 ticks), the system:
+In 64 ticks (16 each for 4 connections), the system:

 - dequeues and starts processing 16 queries: 8 fast, 8 slow
 - completes processing 13 queries: 8 fast, 5 slow